FlagStats tools & services

 Send us an email with info about the resource.

-FlagStats is a data-driven, citizen journalism collective that seeks to further leftist and progressive efforts to explain and address systemic issues in so-called Flagstaff, Arizona.
+FlagStats is a data-driven collective that seeks to further leftist and progressive efforts to explain and address systemic issues in so-called Flagstaff, AZ.

 We believe that the data speaks for itself.
 As such, we build interactive tools, produce reports, promote data transparency, and push our message through direct actions.